µ-Dish 35 mm, high Glass Bottom

 Lid with Locking Feature for Minimized Evaporation

 All ibidi µ-Dishes are equipped with the special lid-locking feature.
-The locking position minimizes evaporation, and thereby provides excellent conditions for long-term studies in a non-humidified environment.
-Gas exchange (carbon dioxide or oxygen) during cell culture is maintained thanks to the gas-permeable plastic material of the dish.
+The locking position minimizes evaporation, providing excellent conditions for long-term studies in a non-humidified environment.
+Gas exchange during cell culture is maintained thanks to the gas-permeable plastic material.

 .webp)